 According to the Alzheimer’s Association, 6 out of 10 people with dementia will wander.
-It can happen at any point in the disease, even if they’ve never wandered before.
+It can happen at any point in the disease, even if they’ve never done it before.

 It might seem unbelievable that seniors who are frail, slow-moving, or use a walker could get very far without anyone noticing.
 But it really does happen!

 The scary thing is that some older adults who wander away are never found and some pass away due to accidents or exposure.

 We explain what causes someone with dementia to accidentally walk away from familiar surroundings and share 8 ways to reduce wandering behavior and keep seniors safe even if they do wander.

 What causes Alzheimer’s wandering?

 There are many reasons why someone with Alzheimer’s might wander, including:

 - Fear or stress – they might not recognize where they are, the environment is overstimulating, or a loud noise or confusing situation could upset them

 - Basic needs – they might be looking for food, a bathroom, or just want to get some fresh air

 - Searching – they might get lost while looking for someone or something